EmmanuelOrunta/Google-Capstone/README.md

 The analysis was carried out in RStudio and the data visualizations was also created using RStudio.
 The following are the steps I carried out during my analysis:

 - I performed summary statistics with the business question in mind for this phase, focusing on the distinction between members and casual riders.
+- I calculated the total number of rides as well as the total number of stations in Cyclistic.
 -